Furkanzmc/dotfiles/README.md

 I don't use Windows that often, so the settings for Windows is very minimal.
 I mostly try to mimic the same git commands.

-## Bash Profile

-These are the available commands:

-- `copy_pwd`: Copy the current directory.
-- `replace_in_dir`: Replace the instances of the first parameter with the second parameter in the current directory.
-Depends on `rg`.
-- `cd` aliases:
-    + `desktop`: Change current directory to desktop.
-    + `downloads`: Change current directory to downloads.
-    + `icloud`: Change current directory to icloud.
-- Various aliases for Git.
-Checkout the `bash_profile` file for more details.

 ## Tmux

 - `tmux-dump`: Dump the given session.
 - `tmux-save`: Save the given session to the given file.
 - `tmux-restore`: Restore a tmux session from a session file that was saved using `tmux-save`.
-- When you source `bash_profile`, a new tmux session called `main` is automatically created.
-Whenever you open a new iTerm/Terminal window, a new window is added to the main group with a suffix that shows the number of windows in main session.
 - A minimal status bar configuration with session name, centered tabs and clock on the right.